iwatakeshi/tomo/README.md

 # cherry
-A small generic lexer and parser written in JavaScript for Node and the web.
+A small generic scanner and parser written in TypeScript for Node and the web.

 Note: Not production ready and it's more like a toy for the moment.